ThoughtWorks-SEA/developer-training/docs/backend/mongoose-express.md

 Integrate your songs routes with MongoDB and Mongoose!

+**Make sure that all your existing tests are still passing!
+Keep `jest --watch` running while you make changes.**

 1. Replace joi validation with Mongoose validation for your Song model - `models/song.model.js`
 1. Create a database for your songs in your MongoDB - `utils/db.js`
 1. Refactor controllers - `controllers/songs.controller.js`